owainkenwayucl/racket-life/README.md

 ## Console mode

-To run the code in console mode, run `racket life-run.rkt` with two arguments - the input file and the number of steps, so for example:
+To run the code in console mode, run `life` with two arguments - the input file and the number of steps, so for example:

 ```
 $ ./life input/glider.pbm 3